anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 isolated from the Internet as a matter of policy, most likely for security reasons.
-In such a case, limited access to external PKI resources will be allowed in carefully controlled short periods of time, for example when a batch of new devices are deployed, but impossible at other times.
+In such a case, limited access to external PKI resources will be allowed in carefully controlled short periods of time, for example when a batch of new devices is deployed, and forbidden or prevented at other times.

 ### Less operational security in the target domain

-The registration point performing the authorization of a certificate request is a critical PKI component and therefore implicates higher operational security than other components utilizing the issued certificates for their security features.
+The registration authority performing the authorization of a certificate request is a critical PKI component and therefore implicates higher operational security than components utilizing the issued certificates for their security features.
 CAs may also demand higher security in the registration procedures.
 Especially the CA/Browser forum currently increases the security requirements in the certificate issuance procedures for publicly trusted certificates.
-There may be the situation that the target domain does not offer enough security to operate a registration point and therefore wants to transfer this service to a backend that offers a higher level of operational security.
+There may be situations where the target domain does not offer a sufficient level of security to operate a registration authority and therefore wants to transfer this service to a backend service that offers a higher security level.

 # Requirement discussion and mapping to solution elements {#req-sol}

-For the requirements discussion it is assumed that the domain registrar receiving a certification request as authenticated self-contained object is not the authorization point for this certification request.
-If the domain registrar is the authorization point and the pledge has a direct connection to the registrar, BRSKI can be used directly.
-Note that BRSKI-AE could also be used in this case, for instance when the pledge prefers a protocol other than EST.
+For the requirements discussion we assume that the domain registrar receiving a certification request as an authenticated object is not the (final) authorization point for this certification request.
+If the domain registrar is the only authorization point and the pledge has a direct connection to it, BRSKI can be used directly.
+Note that BRSKI-AE may still be needed in this case, for instance when the pledge prefers a protocol other than EST.

-Based on the intended target environment described in {{sup-env}} and the motivated application examples described in {{app-examples}} the following base requirements are derived to support authenticated self-contained objects as container carrying the certification request and further information to support asynchronous operation.
+Based on the intended target environment described in {{sup-env}} and the application examples described in {{app-examples}}, the following requirements are derived to support authenticated self-contained objects as container carrying certification requests and further information to support asynchronous operation.

 At least the following properties are required:

-* Proof of Possession: proves to possess and control the private key corresponding to the public key contained in the certification request, typically by adding a signature using the private key.
+* Proof of possession: demonstrates access to the private key corresponding to the public key contained in a certification request.
+  This is typically achieved by a self-signature using the private key.

-* Proof of Identity: provides data-origin authentication of a data object, e.g., a certificate request, utilizing an existing IDevID.
-Certificate updates may utilize the certificate that is to be updated.
+* Proof of identity: provides data origin authentication of a data object such as a certificate request.
+This typically is achieved by a signature using the private key associated with the IDevID certificate of the pledge, or, in case of certificate updates, with the certificate to be updated.

-Solution examples (not complete) based on existing technology are provided with the focus on existing IETF documents:
+Here is an incomplete list of solution examples, based on existing technology described in IETF documents:

-* Certification request objects: Certification requests are structures protecting only the integrity of the contained data providing a proof-of-private-key-possession for locally generated key pairs.
-Examples for certification requests are:
+* Certification request objects: Certification requests are data structures protecting only the integrity of the contained data and providing proof of possession for a (locally generated) private key.
+  Examples for certification request data structures are:

-  * PKCS#10 {{RFC2986}}: Defines a structure
+  * PKCS#10 {{RFC2986}}.
+The structure is self-signed to
-    for a certification request.
-The structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.
+    protect its integrity and prove possession of the private key that corresponds to the included public key of the requester.

-  * CRMF {{RFC4211}}: Defines a structure for the certification request message.
-The structure supports integrity protection and proof of possession, through a signature generated over parts of the structure by using the private key corresponding to the contained public key.
-CRMF also supports further proof-of-possession methods for key pairs not capable to be used for signing.
+  * CRMF {{RFC4211}}.
+Also this structure supports integrity protection and proof of possession, typically by a self-signature generated over (part of) the structure with the private key corresponding to the included public key.

-  Note that the integrity of the certification request is bound to the public key contained in the certification request by performing the signature operation with the corresponding private key.
-In the considered application examples, this is not sufficient to provide data origin authentication and needs to be bound to the existing credential of the pledge (IDevID) additionally.
-This binding supports the authorization decision for the certification request through the provisioning of a proof of identity.
+    CRMF also supports further proof-of-possession methods
+    for types of keys that do not support any signature algorithm.

+  The integrity protection of certification request fields includes the public key because it is part of the data signed by the corresponding private key.
+  Yet note that for the above examples this is not sufficient to provide data origin authentication, i.e., proof of identity.
+This extra property can be achieved by an additional binding to the IDevID of the pledge.
+  This binding to source authentication supports the authorization decision for the certification request.
 The binding of data origin authentication to the certification request may be delegated to the protocol used for certificate management.

-* Proof of Identity options: The certification request should be bound to an existing credential (here IDevID) to enable a proof of identity and based on it an authorization of the certification request.
+* Solution options of proof of identity: The certification request should be bound to an existing authenticated credential (here, IDevID) to enable a proof of identity and, based on it, an authorization of the certification request.
-  The binding may be realized through security options in an underlying transport protocol if the authorization of the certification request is done at the next communication hop.
+  The binding may be achieved through security options in an underlying transport protocol such as TLS if the authorization of the certification request is (completely) done at the next communication hop.
-  Alternatively, this binding can be done by a wrapping signature employing an existing credential (initial: IDevID,
+  This binding can also be done in a transport-independent way by wrapping the certification request with signature employing an existing credential.
+In the BRSKI context, this will be the IDevID initially, the LDevID for renewals.
-  renewal: LDevID).
-  This requirement is addressed by existing enrollment protocols in different ways, for instance:
+  This requirement is addressed by existing enrollment protocols in various ways, such as:

-  * EST {{RFC7030}}: Utilizes PKCS#10 to
+  * EST {{RFC7030}} utilizes PKCS#10 to
     encode the certification request.
-The Certificate Signing Request (CSR) may contain a binding to the underlying TLS by including the tls-unique value in the self-signed CSR structure.
-The tls-unique value is one result of the TLS handshake.
-As the TLS handshake is performed mutually authenticated and the pledge utilized its IDevID for it, the proof of identity can be provided by the binding to the TLS session.
-This is supported in EST using the simpleenroll endpoint.
-To avoid the binding to the underlying authentication in the transport layer, EST offers the support of a wrapping the CSR with an existing certificate by using Full PKI Request messages.
+The Certificate Signing Request (CSR) may contain a binding to the underlying TLS session by including the tls-unique value in the self-signed CSR structure.
+    The tls-unique value results from the TLS handshake.
+    Since the TLS handshake includes client
+    authentication and the pledge utilizes its IDevID for it, the proof of identity can be provided by the binding to the TLS session.
+This is supported in EST using the /simpleenroll endpoint.
+As an alternative to binding to the underlying authentication in the transport layer, {{RFC7030}} sketches wrapping the CSR with a Full PKI Request message using an existing certificate.

-  * SCEP {{RFC8894}}: Provides the
-    option to utilize either an existing secret (password) or an existing certificate to protect the CSR based on SCEP Secure Message Objects using CMS wrapping ({{RFC5652}}).
-Note that the wrapping using
+  * SCEP {{RFC8894}} supports using a shared secret (passphrase) or an existing certificate to protect CSRs based on SCEP Secure Message Objects using CMS wrapping ({{RFC5652}}).
+Note that the wrapping using an existing IDevID credential in SCEP is referred to as renewal.
-    an existing IDevID credential in SCEP is referred to as renewal.
-SCEP therefore does not rely on the security of an underlying transport.
+    Thus SCEP does not rely on the security of the underlying transfer.

-  * CMP {{RFC4210}} Provides the option to utilize either an existing secret (password) or an existing certificate to protect the PKIMessage containing the certification request.
-The certification request is encoded utilizing CRMF.
-PKCS#10 is optionally supported.
+  * CMP {{RFC4210}} supports using a shared secret (passphrase) or an existing certificate, which may be an IDevID credential, to authenticate certification requests via the PKIProtection structure in a PKIMessage.
+    The certification request is typically encoded utilizing CRMF, while PKCS#10 is supported as an alternative.
-    The proof of identity of the PKIMessage containing the certification request can be achieved by using IDevID credentials to a PKIProtection carrying the actual signature value.
-CMP therefore does not rely on the security of an underlying transport protocol.
+    Thus CMP does not rely on the security of the underlying transfer.

-  * CMC {{RFC5272}} Provides the option to utilize either an existing secret (password) or an existing certificate to protect the certification request (either in CRMF or PKCS#10) based on CMS {{RFC5652}}).
+  * CMC {{RFC5272}} also supports utilizing a shared secret (passphrase) or an existing certificate to protect certification requests, which can be either in CRMF or PKCS#10 format.
-    Here a FullCMCRequest can
+    The proof of identity can be provided as part of a FullCMCRequest, based on CMS {{RFC5652}} and signed with an existing IDevID credential.
-    be used, which allows signing with an existing IDevID credential to provide a proof of identity.
-CMC therefore does not rely on the security of an underlying transport.
+    Thus CMC does not rely on the security of the underlying transfer.

-Note that besides the already existing enrollment protocols there is ongoing work in the ACE WG to define an encapsulation of EST messages in OSCORE to result in a TLS independent way of protecting EST. This approach {{I-D.selander-ace-coap-est-oscore}} may be considered as further variant.
+Note that, besides the existing enrollment protocols, there is ongoing work in the ACE WG to define an encapsulation of EST messages in OSCORE, which will result in a TLS-independent way of protecting EST.
+This approach {{I-D.selander-ace-coap-est-oscore}}
+may be considered as a further variant.

 # Architectural Overview and Communication Exchanges {#architecture}

-To support asynchronous enrollment, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate support of alternative enrollment protocols.
+To support asynchronous enrollment, BRSKI-AE enhances the system architecture defined in BRSKI {{RFC8995}} such that authenticated self-contained objects can be used for certificate enrollments.
+This is achieved by allowing the use of alternative enrollment protocols with their message wrapping mechanisms, such as those described in {{req-sol}} above.

+The enhancements needed are kept to a minimum in order to ensure reuse of already defined architecture elements and interactions.
 In general, the communication follows the BRSKI model and utilizes the existing BRSKI architecture elements.
-The pledge initiates the communication with the domain registrar.
+In particular, the pledge initiates communication with the domain registrar as usual.
-Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept on a minimum to ensure reuse of already defined architecture elements and interactions.

-For the authenticated self-contained objects used for the certification request, BRSKI-AE relies on the defined message wrapping mechanisms of the enrollment protocols stated in {{req-sol}} above.

 ## Support of off-site PKI service {#uc1}

-One assumption of BRSKI-AE is that the authorization of a certification request is performed based on an authenticated self-contained object, binding the certification request to the authentication using the IDevID.
-This supports interaction with off-site or off-line PKI (RA/CA) components.
+The key element of BRSKI-AE is that the authorization of a certification request is performed based on an authenticated self-contained object, binding the certification request to the authentication using the IDevID.
+This enables interaction with off-site or off-line PKI (RA/CA) components.
-In addition, the authorization of the certification request may not be done by the domain registrar but by a PKI residing in the backend of the domain operator (off-site) as described in {{sup-env}}.
+In addition, the authorization of the certification request may be done not only by the domain registrar but by PKI components residing in the backend of the domain operator (off-site) as described in {{sup-env}}.
-Also, the certification request may be piggybacked by another protocol.
-This leads to changes in the placement or enhancements of the logical elements as shown in {{uc1figure}}.
+Also, the certification request may be piggybacked on another protocol.
+This leads to generalizations in the placement and enhancements of the logical elements as shown in {{uc1figure}}.

 ~~~~
                                            +------------------------+
-   +--------------Drop Ship--------------->| Vendor Service         |
+   +--------------Drop-Ship--------------->| Vendor Service         |
    |                                       +------------------------+
    |                                       | M anufacturer|         |
    |                                       | A uthorized  |Ownership|